openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

    which are dropped by ZFS; but some form of compression has to be enabled to get this behavior.

-   **Hints:** If you saw warning about uncorrect volblocksize, recreate swap device:
+   **Hints:** If you've got a warning about incorrect volblocksize, recreate swap device:

    ::